-Prior to completing this section, applicants should review the TIG program's Disclosure of Interests for Determination of Conflicts Policy.
-Applicants must indicate whether any actual or potential conflicts exist for the proposed project.
+Prior to completing this section, applicants should review the TIG Program Conflicts of Interest Policy.
+Applicants must indicate whether the proposed project raises any actual or potential conflicts of interest for staff, management, board members, volunteers, or anyone else involved in the proposed project or its development and application.
 If there are potential conflicts, discuss how your program will address them if awarded funding.
 Describe your program's capacity to protect against any conflicts that may arise during the grant.
-Finally, indicate the program's willingness to comply with the Disclosure of Interests for Determination of Conflicts Policy throughout the grant term.
+Finally, indicate the program's willingness to comply with the current Conflicts Policy throughout the grant term.